AI Infrastructure

 Performance Summary — AUD Returns to 31 March 2026

-| 1 Mth | 3 Mth | 6 Mth | SI (total) | |
+| 1 Mth | 3 Mth | 6 Mth | SI (Total) | |

 |---|---|---|---|---|

-| AI/Tech Portfolio | +1.4% | +0.4% | +5.7% | +31.0% |
+| AI Infrastructure Portfolio | +1.4% | +0.4% | +5.7% | +31.0% |

 | MSCI ACWI (Benchmark) | −1.8% | −10.2% | −8.7% | +5.3% |